Ixcatl/fables_novasophonia/docs/catalog/paths.rst

     | **Conceptual Embodiment**
     | When conjuring a creature within Touch range, you may choose to shunt yourself into its form, taking full control of it as an *embodiment*.
 You replace all senses and control over your original body with those of the embodiment.
 This lasts until it perishes, runs its duration, or is dispelled.
     | The embodiment inherits your Insight, current Anima, speech, knowledge, mental traits, spells, arts, paths, and proficiencies in place of its own.
-You otherwise become the creature in all intents and purposes, including its attributes and physical traits.
+You otherwise become the creature for all intents and purposes, including its attributes and physical traits.
 Its Anima is linked with your original body, and any gains/costs are shared accordingly; when attacking foes in melee with the embodiment, you receive Anima as per normal rules instead.
-When resurrected with Undying Spectres, the embodiment's Vitality is set to 1 as normal, but your Anima remains the same minus the initial cost of the ability.
+When restored through Undying Spectres, the embodiment's Vitality is set to 1 as normal, but your Anima remains the same minus the initial cost of the ability.

     | *You gain 1 Conjury slot, and learn how to conjure an additional creature up to 3 slots in cost.*